Saturday, October 11, 2025

 I have been buying and selling tubas for over 40 years.
 Here are some tips for you to get the most for your instrument, and to make it more marketable:

 1 - Clean the darned thing!
 Once, I bought a tuba that smelled SO bad, I threw it in my pool and let it sit there for an hour.
-I still had to have it cleaned.
+Still, I had to have it cleaned.
 Please, a good sonic cleaning will do your sale a WORLD of good!

 2 - Get the dents taken out.
 A dented up tuba means you have not taken very good care of your instrument.
 I wouldn't even CONSIDER tuba that is dented up for my playing needs; unless I was planning on making it into a fountain, or flower pot.